 - Landlord-tenant issues: Security deposit disputes or unpaid rent claims.

 The process is not very complicated.
-Most states allow individuals to represent themselves and hence the question is raised, “Do I need a lawyer for small claims court?”
+Most states allow individuals to represent themselves, and hence the question is raised, “Do I need a lawyer for small claims court?”

-Can You Have a Lawyer in Small Claims Court?
+Are Lawyers Allowed in Small Claims Court?

-The rules for whether you should hire a lawyer or not depends on your particular state.
-In some states lawyers are allowed in the court.
-However in others they are prohibited in the premises.
+The rules for whether you should hire a lawyer for small claims court or not depend on your particular state.
+In some states, small claims lawyers are allowed in the small claims courts.
+However, in others, they are not allowed in court proceedings.
 The main reason for this is to keep the process simple.
 For example:

 - In Texas, legal representation is permitted.

-When You Don’t Need a Lawyer for Small Claims Court
+When You Don’t Need a Lawyer for Small Claims Court?

 1. Simple, Clear Cases